Boil water notice update for Carrick-on-Suir

-Irish Water is reminding customers in Carrick-on-Suir that the boil water notice put in place on December 26 is still in place.
+Irish Water is reminding customers in Carrick-on-Suir that the boil water notice issued on St Stephen's Day is still in place.

-Colin Cunningham from Irish Water thanks customers for their patience and says people in Carrick-on-Suir must continue to boil water before use.
+Irish Water's Colin Cunningham says they expect upgrade works to be complete by the end of the week.

-"Experts from Irish Water and Tipperary County Council are undertaking works at the Water Treatment Plant and are continuing to conduct water quality sampling to enable lifting of the notice as quickly and as safely as possible.
-At this time, the exact date the notice will be lifted is unknown; however, we anticipate that it will remain in place until next week at least.
+"Upgrade works are being undertaken at the water treatment plant and are expected to be complete later this week.
+Following completion of the works and receipt of satisfactory water quality results, Irish Water will consult with the HSE and lift the boil water notice.

 "I would like to thank everyone for their patience and cooperation while we work to restore a safe water supply to the community.
 Please continue to boil water before use until further notice," said Mr Cunningham.